RoR appoints Jeremy Mantell as Welfare Consultant

 “Jeremy will oversee this side of the operation, building on the good work done by Paul Jepson.
 As the focus on all welfare related issues in horseracing increases, we recognise how important it is that RoR continues to develop its welfare role and ensures that the interests of former racehorses are protected throughout their retirement from racing.”

-Latest news RoR is always interested to hear of other success stories so please email us and send a photograph of your own story.
+RoR is always interested to hear of other success stories so please email us and send a photograph of your own story.

-Former racehorses set to shine on Cheltenham Festival’s opening day
+Champions old and new set to shine in the Retraining of Racehorses Parade on Cheltenham Festival's opening day